akindofcode/JavaScript-Elocuente/02_estructura_de_programa.md

 {{index "programming style", "automatic semicolon insertion", semicolon}}

-In some cases, JavaScript allows you to omit the semicolon at the end of a statement.
-In other cases, it has to be there, or the next ((line)) will be treated as part of the same statement.
-The rules for when it can be safely omitted are somewhat complex and error-prone.
-So in this book, every statement that needs a semicolon will always get one.
-I recommend you do the same, at least until you've learned more about the subtleties of missing semicolons.

 En algunos casos, JavaScript nos permite omitir el punto y coma al final de una sentencia.
 En otros casos, es necesario, o la  siguiente ((línea)) será tratada como parte de la misma sentencia.
 Las reglas que